Retinoblastoma

 Retinoblastoma (Rb) is a rare form of cancer that rapidly develops from the immature cells of a retina, the light-detecting tissue of the eye.
-It is the most common primary malignant intraocular cancer in children, and it is almost exclusively found in young children.
+It is the most common primary malignant intraocular cancer in children, and 80% of retinoblastoma cases are first detected in those under 3 years old.

 Though most children in high income countries survive this cancer, they may lose their vision in the affected eye(s) or need to have the eye removed.

-Almost half of children with retinoblastoma have a hereditary genetic defect associated with retinoblastoma.
-In other cases, it is caused by a congenital mutation in the chromosome 13 gene 13q14 (retinoblastoma protein).
+Almost half of children with retinoblastoma have a hereditary genetic defect associated with it.
+In other cases, retinoblastoma is caused by a congenital mutation in the chromosome 13 gene 13q14 (retinoblastoma protein).